marcosvieiraftw/himama-clockin-api/README.md

 - Create empty `.env` file on project root.
 - Run `$ docker-compose up --build`, docker will download the images and create the containers, it might take a while.
 Before finish, it will run start.sh file which will configure database (Create, migrate and seeds).
 - If you have Rails binary locally open another instance of terminal and run `$ EDITOR="vi --wait" rails credentials:edit`.
-- If you don't you can execute `$ docker exec -it quick_starter_api bash` and generate the master.key with `# EDITOR="vi --wait" rails credentials:edit` from inside the container.
+- If you don't you can execute `$ docker exec -it himama_clockin_api bash` and generate the master.key with `# EDITOR="vi --wait" rails credentials:edit` from inside the container.
 It will create the config/master.key which is required to work with JWT auth.
 - The server will be up on 3000 port, you can access now by `localhost:3000`

 ## Getting Started
 - Run application with `$ docker-compose up`
 (After the first *docker-compose up --build* it's not necessary to run with **--build** again)
 - Login with User from seed by sending a POST to `localhost:3000/api/v1/login` with JSON body:
 ``` JSON
 {
   "auth": {